senaiapy/react-native-template-obytes-senaia/cli/README.md

 # Overview

-As a team of experienced developers at Obytes Mobile Tribe, we have spent years refining our approach to building high-quality React Native applications.
+As a team of experienced developers at Senaia Mobile Tribe, we have spent years refining our approach to building high-quality React Native applications.
 Our starter kit is based on the best practices and tools that we have found to be most effective in our own projects.

 This starter kit has been thoroughly tested and proven successful in multiple projects over the past four years.
 It is regularly used by our team on a daily basis and has helped us deliver great results for our clients.